pyCOFBuilder package

 • fmt (str, optional) – The file format to be saved Can be json, cif, xyz, turbomole, vasp, xsf, pdb, pqr, qe.
 Default: ‘cif’

-• supercell (list, optional) – The supercell to be used to save the structure.
+• supercell (tuple, optional) – The supercell to be used to save the structure.
 Default: [1,1,1]

 • save_dir (str, optional) – The path to save the structure.
 By default, the structure is saved in a out folder created in the current directory.